cecileane/simulation-hiddenparalogy-ratevariation/readme.md

 ## simulation plan

-- get a species tree from real data
+### get a species tree from real data

-  * topology
+topology, and
-  * branch lengths in coalescent units, also in substitution (substitution/unit of time) units for this we need to process the gene trees estimated from the real data.
+branch lengths in coalescent units, also in substitution (substitution/unit of time) units for this we need to process the gene trees estimated from the real data.

+use the ASTRAL tree from the **crawford** data (10 taxa), because it has the most accepted topology, and shorter internal edge lengths (then the chiari tree) for more incomplete lineage sorting.
+But: subsample taxa to match the taxon sampling from shaffer data (8 taxa), to get faster analysis time.
+**Remove**:
+- sphenodon
+- one turtle if need be

 example to play with:
 ```julia